open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/libraries.md

 ### Getting a tracer

 All application configuration is hidden from your library through the Tracer API.
-Libraries nuight allow applications to pass instances of `TracerProvider` to facilitate dependency injection and ease of testing, or obtain it from [global `TracerProvider`](/docs/specs/otel/trace/api/#get-a-tracer).
+Libraries might allow applications to pass instances of `TracerProvider` to facilitate dependency injection and ease of testing, or obtain it from [global `TracerProvider`](/docs/specs/otel/trace/api/#get-a-tracer).
 OpenTelemetry language implementations might have different preferences for